-Anxiety Counseling in Fort Collins
+Anxiety Therapy in Fort Collins, CO

 You are so exhausted.

-Megan Silberhorn, LPCC, Counselor in Fort Collins
+Megan Silberhorn, LPCC, therapist in Fort Collins and online in Colorado.

 The weight is there first thing in the morning.
 Before your feet hit the floor.
-Before the day has even asked anything of you yet.
+Before the day has asked anything of you yet.

 It is not.
 I promise you it is not.